 The Graduate College enrolls students in programs leading to both professional and research-oriented advanced degrees.
-The Master of Arts, Master of Science, and Doctor of Philosophy degrees are awarded to students completing programs that culminate in research.
-The Doctor of Philosophy degree is the highest university award, conferred on candidates who have proved their ability as scholars and original researchers.
+The Master of Arts (M.A.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees are awarded to students completing programs that culminate in research.
+The Ph.D. degree is the highest university award, conferred on candidates who have proved their ability as scholars and original researchers.

 Professional graduate programs emphasize training that leads to professional practice.
 In these degree programs, students develop a mastery of a comprehensive body of knowledge and the ability to organize and carry out significant investigations in their professional field.
-Professional degrees usually are named Master of (professional field) and Doctor of (professional field), although some Master of Arts and Master of Science degree programs have professional tracks.
+Professional degrees usually are named Master of (professional field) and Doctor of (professional field), although some M.A. and M.S. degree programs have professional tracks.
 The professional doctoral degree is the highest university award to candidates completing academic preparation for professional practice.
 Professional degrees offered through the Graduate College are as follows:

-Master of Accountancy Master of Architecture Master of Business Administration Master of Computer Science Master of Counseling Master of Education Master of Environmental Planning Master of Fine Arts Master of Health Services Administration Master of Laws Master of Mass Communication Master of Music Master of Natural Science Master of Public Administration Master of Science in Design Master of Science in Engineering Master of Social Work Master of Taxation Master of Teaching English as a Second Language Master of Technology Doctor of Education Doctor of Musical Arts Doctor of Public Administration
+Master of Accountancy Master of Architecture Master of Business Administration Master of Computer Science Master of Counseling Master of Education Master of Environmental Planning Master of Fine Arts Master of Health Services Administration Master of Mass Communication Master of Music Master of Natural Science Master of Public Administration Master of Science in Design Master of Science in Engineering Master of Social Work Master of Taxation Master of Teaching English as a Second Language Master of Technology Doctor of Education Doctor of Musical Arts

 Faculty members offering a specific graduate degree program may be members of a single academic unit (such as a department, school, or college), or they may form an interdisciplinary committee consisting of faculty from various academic units.
 The Graduate College awards degrees upon the recommendation of the faculty offering the graduate degree programs.
-For the lists of graduate degrees offered at ASU Main and ASU West, see pages 413-416.
+For the lists of graduate degrees offered at ASU Main and ASU East, see pages 290-292.
+For ASU West graduate degree programs, see the ASU West Catalog.